andreszlima/transit-efficiency-analysis/README.md

 2. **Database Setup:**
-    You need to create two tables in your PostgreSQL database: `gtfs_data` for the historical data and `trip_updates` for the realtime data.
+    You need to create three tables in your PostgreSQL database: `gtfs_data` for the historical data, `trip_updates` for the realtime data and `trip_updates_with_diffs` for the data with the difference between the scheduled and actual arrival times.

     The required SQL commands for creating these tables are as follows: